hyoshioka0128/powerapps-docs.ja-jp-1/powerapps-docs/developer/component-framework/sample-controls/react-facepile-control.md

   /**
    * It is called by the framework prior to a control receiving new data.
-   * @returns an object based on nomenclature defined in manifest, expecting object[s] for property marked as “bound” or “output”
+   * @returns an object based on nomenclature defined in manifest, expecting object[s] for property marked as "bound" or "output"
    */
   public getOutputs(): IOutputs {
     return {